 Fishery bycatch is a complex issue.
 Even the word is complicated because it means different things to different people.

 When some people talk bycatch, they mean the fish a fisherman doesn’t want to catch — either because they’re going after a different fish or because regulations say they can’t keep that fish.
 But bycatch, as NOAA defines it, also includes harm that fishing gear may cause to other animals, such as marine mammals, seabirds, corals, sponges, sea turtles and protected fish.

-Working under the Magnuson-Stevens Act for the past 40 years, the United States has maintained a firm commitment to reduce bycatchoffsite link.
+Working under the Magnuson-Stevens Act for the past 40 years, the United States has maintained a firm commitment to reduce bycatch.
 But like many of the issues facing our changing ocean, bycatch is an issue NOAA cannot address alone.
 We work with fishermen, management partners, researchers, conservation organizations and others to find solutions to improve life for both the fish and the fishermen.
 That, in turn, benefits our nation’s economy.
 Reducing bycatch is a winning proposition all around.

 NOAA works with many partners on multiple fronts to develop innovative solutions to minimize bycatch here, and help others do so abroad.
 For example, one recent report to Congress notes that the simple addition of LED lights on nets in the West Coast ocean shrimp trawl fishery reduced bycatch of a protected fish called eulachon by up to 91 percent.
 On the other side of the country, real-time maps identifying butterfish hotspots reduced bycatch of the species in the Northeast longfin squid fishery by 54 percent in 2 years.